-- 29. These are any other type of investment (i.e. investments not defined as specified, above).
-Non-specified investments would include any sterling investments with: - Supranational bonds of 1 to 10 years to maturity - UK treasury stock (Gilts) with a maturity of 1 to 10 years - Unrated building societies (minimum asset value £1 billion) - Bank and building society cash deposits up to 5 years (minimum F1/A- rated) - Deposits with UK local authorities up to 25 years to maturity - Corporate bonds - Pooled property, pooled bond funds and UK pooled equity funds - Direct property investment
+- 23. These are any other type of investment (i.e. investments not defined as specified, above).
+Examples of non-specified investments include any sterling investments with: - Supranational bonds of 1 to 10 years to maturity - UK treasury stock (Gilts) with a maturity of 1 to 10 years - Unrated building societies (minimum asset value £1 billion) - Bank and building society cash deposits up to 5 years (minimum F1/A- rated) - Deposits with UK local authorities up to 25 years to maturity - Corporate bonds - Pooled property, pooled bond funds and UK pooled equity funds - Non-UCITS Retail Schemes (NURS)